- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Common Triggers for Relapse

-Aside from risk factors, there are also a number of common triggers that may bring on disordered eating in people going through eating disorder recovery.
-Some of these include:
+Aside from risk factors, some common triggers may bring on disordered eating in people going through eating disorder recovery.
+Some of these include:2,7

 In some cases, these triggers can be unavoidable.
-That’s why it’s especially important for those on the path to recovery to have a relapse prevention program in place.
-This can help them stay focused and positive through potentially difficult situations, and return to healthier coping mechanisms for any stress they may be experiencing.
+That’s why those on the path to recovery need to have a relapse prevention program in place.
+This can help them stay focused and positive through potentially tricky situations and return to healthier coping mechanisms for any stress they may be experiencing.

 Reducing Risk of Relapse